 COACH OF THE YEAR HONORS

 Bob Phillips, an All-American for Virginia Tech in the pole vault in 1980, coaches the Tech pole vaulters.
 In 2016, Phillips received the USTFCCCA Assistant Coach of the Year honor for the Southeast Region after his pole vaulters collected 38 of 39 points at the ACC Outdoor Track and Field Championships and he won the same award in 2011.
-Since 2000, Phillips’ athletes have earned 28 All America honors in the pole vault and he has coached a total of 34 conference champions at Virginia Tech, including 30 in the ACC.
+Since 2000, Phillips’ athletes have earned 31 All-America honors in the pole vault and he has coached a total of 40 conference champions at Virginia Tech, including 30 in the ACC.

 PREVIOUS COACHING EXPERIENCE

 Prior to Tech, Cianelli was an assistant coach for 13 seasons at Southern Methodist University in Dallas, Texas.
-With the Mustangs, Cianelli worked with 19 Olympic and World Championship competitors, 27 NCAA National Champions, 123 All-Americans and 95 conference champions.
-Cameron Taylor of New Zealand was a 1992 Olympian and All-American in the 200-meters, and Tytti Reho won the 2000 NCAA National Championship in the 800-meters.
-In cross country, both the men’s and women’s teams won the 1995 Southwest Conference Championship and earned a spot in the NCAA National Championships.
+With the Mustangs, Cianelli worked with 19 Olympic and World Championship competitors, 27 NCAA national champions, 123 All-Americans and 95 conference champions.
+Cameron Taylor of New Zealand was a 1992 Olympian and All-American in the 200-meter race, and Tytti Reho won the 2000 NCAA national championship in the 800.
+In cross country, both the men’s and women’s teams won the 1995 Southwest Conference Championship and earned a spot at the NCAA Championships.